sci-visus/NSDF-WIRED/data_quality/readme.md

 Here are workflows about compiling metadata and cleaning/inspecting the data curation.

-- `metadata_creation` is the workflow for creating the
+- `metadata_creation` is the workflow for creating the `firesmoke_metadata.nc` file.
-- `firesmoke_metadata.nc` file.
-`data_quality` is the notebook inspecting issues with the data compilation to report to UBC.
+- `data_quality` is the workflow inspecting issues with the data compilation to report to UBC.